Pesticide misuse: In humans

-Pesticide misuse can lead to pesticide poisoning, the consequences of which range from mild skin irritations to seizure to death.
+Pesticide misuse can be associated with pesticide poisoning.
+Reported effects range from mild skin irritation to seizures and death.
 The effects of poisoning vary drastically depending on dosage and levels of exposure.
 The types of pesticides most often present in poisonings are organophosphates and N-methyl carbamates, pyrethrin and synthetic pyrethroid insecticides, and organochloride insecticides.
 Certain fumigants, nematicides, herbicides, and dipyridyls are also common in cases of pesticide poisoning.

 One of the best known cases of pesticide misuse in recent history involved the application of a pesticide intended for outdoor agricultural use (methyl parathion) to homes in Mississippi for cockroaches and other home pests.
 Two exterminators were charged with multiple criminal charges after their ongoing use (of several years) was exposed.
 A number of residents, including two infants, suffered symptoms of pesticide poisoning.
 A number of homes and business, including several day care centers and schools were rendered uninhabitable or unusable.
 Heavy fines and prison terms followed for the perpetrators.